 Do I have to obtain a grade of C or better in a SPEA class for it to count toward my degree?

 Not necessarily.
-To remain in Good Academic Standing, SPEA requires that students maintain a cumulative GPA of 2.00, a SPEA GPA of 2.30, and a semester GPA of 2.00 (requirements are higher for Arts Admin students).
+To remain in Good Academic Standing, SPEA requires that students maintain a cumulative GPA of 2.000, a SPEA GPA of 2.300, and a semester GPA of 2.000 (with a required cumulative GPA of 2.300, SPEA GPA of 2.700, and semester GPA of 2.300 for Arts Management students).
 For the course to fulfill a requirement in SPEA, you need to pass the course--ie, any grade higher than F will fulfill requirements.

 What if my GPA drops below the minimum requirements?

 If your cumulative GPA and/or your SPEA GPA and/or your semester GPA fall below minimum standards, you are no longer considered in Good Academic Standing.
 Consequences can range from being placed on Academic Probation, an inability to engage in the required internship until Good Standing is restored, Critical Probation, or Dismissal.
 These academic actions are considered twice a year for each of our students.
 Other than Dismissal, students have one semester to return to Good Academic Standing.
 If they do not, they will be dismissed from SPEA.
 If the cumulative GPA drops below a 2.00, the student may be dismissed from Indiana University.